Office of Procurement, Acquisition and Logistics (OPAL)

 - Place the order with any Schedule contractor that meets the agency’s need

-- Seek to even distribute orders among Schedule contractors
+- Seek to evenly distribute orders among Schedule contractors

 Orders between the micropurchase threshold and the simplified acquisition threshold ($150,000)